ucb-152/lab6/README.md

   <a href="https://github.com/stanford-cs149/asst4-trainium/tree/main">Source</a>
 </p>

-All computations require laoding data from the HBM into the SBUF, which is connected as an input to all of the engines.
+All computations require loading data from the HBM into the SBUF, which is connected as an input to all of the engines.
 The output of the Tensor Engine is stored in the PSUM, which can be an input to the Vector and Scalar Engines.
 The Vector, Scalar, and GpSimd engine can write back to the SBUF.

 <p align="center">
   <img width="400" src="./img/neuron_core.png">